 Boyd’s OODA Loop –

 Observe, Orient, Decide, and Act.
 Intellectual agility is the essence of strategy in any conflict constrained by time and resources.
-Any venture launching new technology is fighting for time to market advantages over all the other entrants in the space.
-All suppliers in a market segment compete not only for customers but also for time, a precious commodity not voluntarily relinquished by any opponent – in war or business.
+Any venture launching new technology is fighting for time-to-market advantages over all the other entrants in the space.
+All suppliers in a market segment compete for customers and time, a precious commodity not voluntarily relinquished by any opponent – in war or business.

 Col John Boyd, USAF (Ret), coined the term and developed the concept of the “OODA Loop” (Observation, Orientation, Decision, Action).
 According to Boyd’s theory, conflict can be seen as a series of time-competitive, Observation-Orientation-Decision-Action (OODA) cycles.